BELT & HOSE REPLACEMENT

 While belts and hoses may not be perceived by some as the major components of your car, your engine may have difficulty functioning if something is wrong with them.
 That’s why it’s crucial to listen for unusual sounds, perform visual checks, and have your belts and hoses routinely inspected because they don’t often provide direct signs if replacement is necessary.

 The belts and hoses on your car are susceptible to heat exposure, vibration, and contamination, making them wear out faster than most other components in your car.
 That’s why regular inspection and maintenance is essential to keep your vehicle running smoothly.
 Routine inspections and maintenance can help improve fuel efficiency, achieve peak performance, and even help prevent costly repairs down the road.
 Because most belts and hoses fail on the inside, it’s difficult to determine the exact condition by outward appearances.

-In Nevada, we have eight Sun Auto Service locations.
-You’ll find us in Las Vegas, North Las Vegas, and Henderson.
+In Nevada, we have multiple Sun Auto Service locations in Las Vegas, North Las Vegas, and Henderson.
 Find the location nearest you to replace your belt or hose, our ASE-Certified Technicians will be happy to assist you.

 At Sun Auto Service, our business is keeping your car running safely.
 Our ASE-Certified Technicians ensure that maintenance and repairs are performed correctly so that your automobile is in perfect working condition.

 We want to be your source of information for all of your car maintenance and repair needs.
 We can help ensure that your car’s belts and hoses are in perfect working condition so your car operates properly and reliably, particularly during the hot summer months.
 Please come by and see us at one of our conveniently located service centers or give us a call today to learn more about our services or schedule an appointment online.

 - Install new clamps when replacing hoses

 - Replace V-belts every 40,000 to 50,000 miles or three to four years